palyrex/polymer_app/README.md

 This project includes a set of Polymer components and a starter project.

-In this tutorial, I've build a simple client for `unquote`, the read-only social networking service.
+In this tutorial, I've build a simple client for the read-only social networking service.

 ## Project contents